Bill Gates: Artificial intelligence

+In an interview with The New York Times published the same day, Gates said that technology had genuinely astonished him three times: seeing a graphical user interface in 1980, a demonstration by OpenAI executives at his home in 2022 of the software that became ChatGPT, and, in 2026, the coding ability of Anthropic's Claude Code.
+Programming, he said, was the subject he knew best, and he described his reaction as "The idea that now these things are in a meaningful sense better than I am is like: What the hell?"

+In the same interview Gates said the technology industry was knowingly understating the risks because of the money involved: "In private, people who understand how good this stuff is, and how much better it's getting, they're very worried", though few executives would say so publicly.
+He characterised the private view among them as "Hey, man, don't say that.
+It's bad for us, the next trillion dollars we're trying to raise."
+Gates rejected the voluntary safety measures then being developed by the White House and industry figures, saying "Self-regulation on the most dangerous tool ever invented?
+No, thanks!", and said he would press artificial intelligence on world leaders as one of only two issues he raised with them, alongside global health.
+He acknowledged that his wealth and his record at Microsoft, which was found in 2000 to have abused its monopoly, might make him a flawed messenger.

 Personal life

 Gates is an avid reader, and the ceiling of his large home library is engraved with a quotation from The Great Gatsby.
 He also enjoys bridge, golf, and tennis.
 His days are planned for him on a minute-by-minute basis, similarly to the U.S. president's schedule.
 Despite his wealth and extensive business travel, Gates flew coach (economy class) in commercial aircraft until 1997, when he bought a private jet.

 In the 1990s, Gates built an earth-sheltered mansion, designed by James Cutler and Peter Bohlin, in the side of a hill overlooking Lake Washington in Medina, Washington.
 The estate has been nicknamed "Xanadu 2.0" by Gates's biographers.
 In 2009, property taxes on the mansion were reported to be US$1.063 million, on a total assessed value of US$147.5 million.
 The 66000 sqft estate has a 60 ft swimming pool with an underwater music system, as well as a 2500 sqft gym and a 1000 sqft dining room.

 Gates purchased the Codex Leicester, a collection of scientific writings by Leonardo da Vinci, for US$30.8 million at an auction in 1994.
 In 1998, he reportedly paid $30 million for the original 1885 maritime painting Lost on the Grand Banks, at the time a record price for an American painting.
 In 2016, he revealed that he was color-blind.
-On May 10, 2022, Gates said that he tested positive for COVID-19 and was experiencing mild symptoms.
-Gates has received three doses of the COVID-19 vaccine.
 In 2025, in Source Code, Gates wrote that he believed he was autistic.